-Together, we are going to create a web of collective energy and shared dreaming of a world where water is sacred, Native treaty rights are respected, and wealth is invested in communities and in sustainable working class jobs.
+On this winter solstice, the darkest night of the year, we will create a web of collective energy and shared dreaming of a world where water is sacred, Native treaty rights are respected, and wealth is invested in communities and in sustainable working class jobs.

-This action came about because the Native and Indigenous women leading the front line struggle to stop Line 3 asked Minnesota Interfaith Power & Light to organize an event that could engage people from all over Minnesota and beyond.
-This moment of solidarity and presence is particular to the solstice - a time that many traditions consider particularly meaningful and that many of us mark as an opportunity to welcome the beauty and gentle possibility of winter darkness.
+This solstice prayer invitation originated because the Native and Indigenous women leading the front line struggle to stop Line 3 asked Minnesota Interfaith Power & Light to organize an event that could engage people from all over Minnesota and beyond.
+This moment of solidarity and presence is particular to the solstice - a time that many traditions consider especially meaningful and that many of us mark as an opportunity to welcome the beauty and gentle possibility of winter darkness.